What We Do

 Harassment

-Workplace harassment occurs when a co-worker, manager or any other person at the workplace (e.g., a customer, contractor or volunteer) harasses, alarms or distresses another person with his or her behaviour.
-It may also pose a risk to the victim's safety and health.
+Workplace harassment occurs when a co-worker, manager or any other person at the workplace harasses or disturbs another person with his or her behaviour which may pose a risk to the victim's safety and health.

 • Threatening, abusive or insulting language or non-verbal gestures;